MSU-ICER/r-for-hpcc/episodes/r-command-line.Rmd

 You could

  - download the PDF to your computer from the terminal using OnDemand file browser (or the MobaXterm client's file browser)
- - open with the OneDemand Rstudio.
+ - open with the OnDemand RStudio.